“Shit! Forgot my sunglasses.” Brett dropped his backpack at Ritch’s feet and jogged back to the house.

 “Maybe you should call them again and ask them to line up girls for you.
 When was the last time you got laid?
 Your stupidity may be due to lack of pussy.”

 “JARHEAD!”
 César turned to look at Bender.
 “Ignore them, Will.
 Hey, I think we’re gonna do Christmas in Vail this year.
-Not sure how crowded it’s gonna be with all the family, and this is months away.
+Not sure how crowded it’s gonna be with all the family, and this is nine months away.
 But if you want to come meet the rest of the gang and do some skiing, you’re welcome to join us after the twenty-fifth.
 You can spend New Year’s Eve with us.”

 “Thank you, sir.
 I’ll talk to my parents about it.”

-César returned his attention to Ritch.
-“Who are the other guys coming back for spring break?”
+“Ritch, who are the other guys coming back for spring break?”

-“They’re good guys.
-One’s from Miami.
+“They’re good guys, one’s from Miami.
 When he found out I grew up in South Florida, we started talking.
 The other one’s from Texas.
 They’re roommates and in our squadron. ”